Patient Education

 • Gluten-containing grains: Wheat, rye, and barley may trigger inflammation in sensitive individuals.

-• Excess potassium-rich foods: Bananas, dried figs, and oranges can worsen sodium-potassium imbalance in adrenal dysfunction
+• Excess potassium-rich foods: Bananas, dried figs, and oranges may be inappropriate for some medical conditions or diets

-• Eat Regularly: Three balanced meals plus two snacks daily help stabilize cortisol
+• Eat Regularly: Three balanced meals plus two snacks daily may support steadier energy

 • Don’t Skip Breakfast: Include protein within an hour of waking to maintain energy.

-• Stay Hydrated: Drink water with a pinch of sea salt to restore sodium balance
+• Stay Hydrated: Drink water with a pinch of sea salt if appropriate for your diet and medical history

 • Mindful Eating: Avoid rushing meals, as stress during eating impairs digestion.